telekom/SmartCredentials-SDK-android/SmartCredentials_aOS/authentication/README.md

                 context,
                 identity-provider-name,
                 identity-provider-configuration,
-                provider-color,
-                listener);
+                provider-color);
 ```

 Then, on the ```AuthenticationServiceInitListener``` attached to the initialize call you will be noticed if the provider was successfully initialized or not.

 ##### Set the PKCE Configuration
 Sets whether the Authentication flow uses the PKCE(Proof Key for Code Exchange) extension or not.
+In case of an emtpy ```PKCEConfiguration```, the library will handle the flow by generating the needed parameters.

 ```
 configurationBuilder.setPKCEConfiguration(new PKCEConfiguration());
 ```

-Read the ```PKCEConfiguration``` javadoc for more information about its initialization.

 ##### Build the Authentication Configuration